Metoprolol - a beta-blocker

 How to take metoprolol

-Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
-It will give you more information about metoprolol and will provide you with a full list of the side-effects which you may experience from taking it.
+Read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about metoprolol and will provide you with a full list of the side effects which you may experience from taking it.

 If you forget to take a dose, take it as soon as you remember unless your next dose is due.
 If your next dose is due then take the tablet which is due but leave out the forgotten one.
 Do not take two doses together to make up for missing one.